 What is universal life insurance?

-- Permanent coverage.
-Your policy remains active as long as you pay your premiums.
+- Lifelong coverage.
+Your policy stays in force for your entire life, as long as you pay your premiums.

 - Requires monitoring.
 You’ll need to make sure your cash value doesn’t dip too low, or you could lose your coverage.